 - Alesandro Gualtieri, aged 38, who settled in America from Nicastro, in 1900

-- Adele Gualtieri, aged 12, who emigrated to the United States from Savelli, Italy, in 1908
+- Adele Gualtieri, aged 12, who immigrated to the United States from Savelli, Italy, in 1908

 - Affredo Gualtieri, aged 35, who landed in America from Acre, Italy, in 1921

-- Alfonso Gualtieri, aged 13, who emigrated to the United States from Canicatti, Gergenti, in 1921
+- Alfonso Gualtieri, aged 13, who immigrated to the United States from Canicatti, Gergenti, in 1921

 Gualtieri Family Crest Products